 During the semester, teams produce a position paper outlining their country's position and previous achievements in relation to each committee topic.
-They also practice parliamentary procedure, and each delegate crafts a resolution to be presented at the competition.
-Each resolution suggests an OAS action in response to the assigned topic, and is written on behalf of the interests of the represented country.
-These items are turned in before the competition, vetted, judged, and distributed just ahead of the conference to all delegations.
-Budget Committee delegates debate funding for resolutions passed in the previous model, which they receive around 1 month before the conference.
+They also practice parliamentary procedure, and each delegate crafts a proposal to be presented and debated as part of a joint declaration each committee is tasked with creating and adopting by consensus.
+Proposals are accompanied by a White Paper (a detailed document of research related to the committee topic and the country's position and achievements).
+These items are submitted before the competition, vetted, judged, and distributed just ahead of the conference to all delegations.

-During the competition, delegates present their resolutions on behalf of their country.
-The resolutions are debated, with each team representing the interests of its assigned country.
+During the competition, delegates present their proposals on behalf of their country and debate them.
 On Friday evening, a previously undisclosed "crisis" is announced.
-Members of the ESMOAS General Committee (the committee comprised of head delegates who act as the actual country's head of state) are asked to present a joint declaration in response to the crisis on Saturday after conferring with their delegation.
-Delegates and teams are judged on their debate skills, speaking, research, and adherence to the rules and their position.
+Members of the ESMOAS General Committee (the committee comprised of head delegates who emulate the country's actual head of state) must present a speech that evening in response, and then craft, together, a joint declaration in response to the crisis on Saturday after conferring with their delegation.
+Delegates and teams are judged on their debate skills, speaking, research, and adherence to rules and position.
+Other committee members are given other extra tasks during the course of the event, including budgetary exercises and "secret missions" that only they and the judges are aware of.

-After the competition, award-winning or standout students are recruited and given the opportunity to serve as volunteers for the following conference.
-Graduates first serve on the resolution vetting committee, then are later eligible to serve alongside guest ambassadors and dignitaries as conference judges.
-This system provides the students additional resume and C.V. support, while consistently providing our program with qualified support staff with a vested interest in continuing the success of ESMOAS.
-Above all, the ESMOAS program is student and academics-driven.
+After the competition, participants who performed at the highest level are recruited for the opportunity to serve students are recruited to become volunteers for the following conference, first as judges of written work.
+The best of the best continue on, serving alongside guest ambassadors and dignitaries as conference judges in future models.
+This system provides the students additional resume and C.V. support, while consistently providing our program with qualified and passionate support staff.